Practitioners

 Is a medical professional who has completed an anesthesiologist assistant training program

-Works under the supervision of an anesthesiologist
+Works under the supervision of a physician anesthesiologist.

 A Student Nurse Anesthetist: